 Wild rabbits have mastered the art of surviving in the wild.
-For example, they can make their nests in areas where you wouldn’t expect them to such as right in the middle of an open field.
-In short, wild rabbits have the tendency of hiding in plain sight and in areas that predators wouldn’t even imagine.
+For example, they can make their nests in areas where you wouldn’t expect them to, such as right in the middle of an open field.
+In short, wild rabbits tend to hide in plain sight and in areas that predators wouldn’t even imagine.

 Living under the Ground or on High Grounds